 A City of Resiliency and Pride

-Detroit’s claim to fame within the VFA network?
-The city hosts Training Camp, the hallmark of our Fellowship.
-This intensive startup bootcamp combines training from industry experts and sponsored team challenges to get Fellows ready to add value in their jobs from day one.
+Even more, Detroit is now synonymous with VFA as the official site of Training Camp, a hallmark summerlong retreat where Fellows from across the country have the chance to live, learn and play in the 142 square miles of the city.
+This intensive startup bootcamp combines training from industry experts and sponsored team challenges to get prepare Fellows to add value in their jobs from day one.

 VFA Detroit By The Numbers